Gundamma Katha: Reception

 Upon release, many critics praised Gundamma Katha for its story, screenplay and performances of the lead cast, while some criticised its poor character development.
 Krishnanand, writing for Andhra Patrika on 15 June 1962, praised Suryakantham's role in particular and said, "Justifying the film's title, the makers have placed utmost importance on Gundamma's character, and Suryakantham who breathe life into that character, has equally mesmerized the audience with her performance."
 On the same day, an article from Zamin Ryot opined that the film was filled of humour, "The screenplay, each and every scene, and every character in the story is purposefully made for humour; Humour in anger, humour in brawl – humour everywhere!" it stated.
 Earlier on 8 June, a critic from Andhra Jyothi praising the film, wrote, "This isn't Gundamma's story, rather the story we see everyday – Our story."

 In an essay by V. Chakravarty writing for Eenadu in 2012, it was expressed that the characters played by Jamuna and Suryakantham were poorly written and under-developed.
 Chakravarty also found the characters played by Haranath and Vijayalakshmi out of place.
 Similar views were expressed after a special screening at L. V. Prasad's residence but Chakrapani was confident of the film's success when he saw children clapping in response to Rama Rao's performance in comical sequences.
 Narasimham wrote in his review of the film for The Hindu in 2016, "With more emphasis on banter in the story, the actors, without straining a nerve, sailed smoothly through their characters."

-Remakes
+Other versions and remakes

-Gundamma Katha was remade in Tamil as Manithan Maravillai (1962) by Vijaya Productions.
-Chakrapani directed the remake and Gemini Ganesan replaced Rama Rao, while Nageswara Rao, Savitri and Jamuna reprised their roles.
+Gundamma Katha was simultaneosly made in Tamil as Manithan Maravillai (1962) by Vijaya Productions.
+Chakrapani directed the film and Gemini Ganesan replaced Rama Rao, while Nageswara Rao, Savitri and Jamuna reprised their roles.
 Manithan Maravillai was Nageswara Rao's 100th film as an actor; Gundamma Katha became a notable film for both Rama Rao and Nageswara Rao as they completed 100 films as actors with two versions of the same film.
 Unlike the original film, Manithan Maravillai was a commercial failure.
 Vijaya had also planned to remake Gundamma Katha in Hindi, but this plan never came to fruition.
 However it was remade in Hindi as Swayamvar in 1980.